 I know what you’re thinking.
 Of course.
 Everyone wants to go to Paris.
-It’s every girls’ dream to go to France.
-And I’d be a fool to say it didn’t cross my mind, but I’ll tell you what, it didn’t.
+It’s every girl’s dream.
+I’d be foolish to say it didn’t cross my mind but I’ll tell you what, it didn’t.

-Not because I don’t enjoy the finer things in life and fine things come from France, but maybe that it was indeed too fine for me.
-Before I dragged my champagne saturated, another-year-older self out of Charles de Gaulle International Airport and beheld the city so great that it took not just one, but two “City of” titles for both Light and Love, I never dreamed of going to France, for two reasons.
+Before I dragged my champagne-saturated, year-older self out of Charles de Gaulle International and beheld the city so great that it holds world city titles for both, “Light” and “Love”, I never really dreamed of going to France like so many others do, for two reasons.

-- French culture is highly played out in the States, and I was overexposed to the Eiffel Tower stamped on anything you can apply decal to.
-From each piece of a bathroom shower curtain-trashcan-soap dish set, to mini replica paper weights in home office aisles everywhere, and any item in any Korean cafe ever, to name only a few.
-I won’t get started on reprinted Chanel logos, Oh la la, and the Fleur de Lis.
-The famous symbols are splattered on everything with the purpose of evoking a sense of nostalgia and style, but through mass production and lack of quality, they come across utterly devoid of personality, in my truly humble opinion.
-That disinterested and desensitized me to all things Franco-fony, and unfortunately with it, anything Franco in general.
+French culture is highly played out at least in the United States.
+I was overexposed to the Eiffel Tower stamped on any surface a decal can be applied to, from three-piece shower curtain/trash can/soap dish bathroom sets to mini replica paperweights and keychain fobs.
+I won’t get started on reprinted Chanel logos and the Fleur de Lis.
+These icons seem to be splattered on everything with the purpose of evoking a sense of nostalgia and style, but thanks to low-quality and mass production, they come across devoid of charm in my humble opinion.
+This disinterested and desensitized me to all things Franco-fony and unfortunately with it, anything Franco in general.

-And so, somewhere along the way, I blurred the corner of the map in my mind that belonged to France.
-There are so many European countries on my list and it already seemed like a pipe dream to cross off one of those.
-Germany for my heritage, Italy for my coffee and wine obsession and possession, Spain to satisfy my yearning to master its language, and the UK to someday reunite with my crumpet-tea-pairing, expat, teacher friends.
+And so, somewhere along the way I blurred the corner of the map in my mind that belonged to France.
+There are so many other countries on my list to visit and it already seemed like it would take a lifetime to get to the ones I want to visit in Europe the most.
+Germany to discover my families heritage, Italy for my coffee and wine obsession (and possession), Spain to satisfy my yearning to master its language, and the United Kingdom to someday reunite with my crumpet-tea-pairing, Guinness-chugging, kilt-wearing teacher friends.
 Which brings me to a more reasonable reason.

-I thought I could manage a couple of those trips in one lifetime.
-Then sure, maybe travel the world in retirement, but not in the lively misadventurous, hostel hopping, local-fighting, local-loving, euro-squandering, penniless-gallivanting, two-dollar pistol gambling, beautiful, spontaneous way I could in my youth.
-But as a qualifying young person, I often don’t know what I am talking about, and there is a little thing called airline mileage points that I’d forgotten all about (once I get around the American 10-vacation day hurdle).
+I thought I could manage a few of those trips while I was still young enough to enjoy them, then maybe I could retire and spend the rest of my life traveling the world.
+Only it would not be in the lively misadventurous, hostel-hopping, Euro-squandering, local-loving, beautifully spontaneous way I could in my youth.
+That said, as a qualifying young person, I often don’t know what I am talking about and there is a little thing called airline mileage points that I’d forgotten about (I’m still working out the hurdle of the average American’s 10 vacation days).

-I thought with certainty that I had no room to hope for a luxurious Parisian getaway.
-In fact, it hurt my feelings to think about it as a little girl.
-I naturally and unconsciously wrote it off, and so long ago, that it never came up.
-Better to focus on the exotic locations, the ones where traveling alone, and preferably barefoot, are encouraged.
+Before remembering airline rewards programs, however, it seemed I had no room to hope for a luxurious Parisian getaway.
+I immediately and unconsciously wrote it off so long ago that it didn’t come up as a travel destination for me.
+It was better to focus on exotic locations, the ones where traveling alone (and preferably barefoot) are encouraged.

-So it was a pretty big deal when I decided to celebrate my birthday in Paris.
-I had twenty-eight days to learn French and all I could say was “merde”.
-I downloaded Pimsleur’s audio lessons and only studied feverishly, once.
-I was pretty diligent with Duolingo though, and have the app to thank for most of my successful communication.
-I intended to spend my nights leading up to the getaway watching American and French films set in France.
-I got through The Intouchables, Before Sunset, Midnight in Paris, Paris I Love You, Chocolat, Paris When it Sizzles, Amelie and my all time favorite, Love Me If You Dare.
-I won’t hyperlink it, but add Captain America 2, if the fight scene in French counts.
-When I arrived, I relied mostly on the Parisian half of Hemingway’s The Sun Also Rises for my navigation and education.
+As a history buff, there was no way I was going to go to France without learning enough of the language to communicate with the locals.
+With twenty-eight days to go, all I could say was merde.
+So I downloaded Pimsleur’s audio lessons for learning on commutes in the car and doubled up diligently studying/playing on the app, Duolingo.
+My cultural education involved spending my nights leading up to the getaway watching the following films: The Intouchables, Before Sunset, Midnight in Paris, Paris I Love You, Chocolat, Paris When it Sizzles, Amelie and my all time favorite, Love Me If You Dare.
+Add Captain America 2, if the fight scene in French counts.
+To get the lay of the land, I relied on offline maps and mostly the Parisian half of Ernest Hemingway’s novel, The Sun Also Rises for navigation.

-The night before my twenty-sixth birthday, I felt unprepared and undeserving of the trip -I didn’t know enough about the place yet.
-But by the time the plane took off, I didn’t care.
+The night before leaving, I felt unprepared not knowing enough about the famed place, but by the time the plane took off, I didn’t care.
 I just wanted to be in it!

-Then there I was, red-eyed and greasy-haired, my crotchety body trying to make sense of the time difference in a busy brasserie near The Louvre.
-The spry, young bartender was cheerful, the servers indifferent at best.
+Then there I was, red-eyed and greasy-haired, my tired body trying to make sense of the time difference in a busy brasserie near The Louvre.
+The spry, young bartender was cheerful; the servers were indifferent at best.
 While patrons slathered foie gras across slices of bread, I ignored the basket all together as I enjoyed my first bite of duck confit for lunch.
 I finished it with a sip of kir and was impressed.
-I hadn’t slept in over 36 hours, so you can’t tell from the photo (so unchic), but I’m happy it captured groggy me savoring the cuisine.
-Just look how pretty it’s set.
-I chewed as slowly as I could before reveling in the roasted new potatoes.
-I handed myself a buttered piece of baguette and I absentmindedly crammed it in my mouth.
-I thought nothing of it, except that it was a waste to fill up on bread.
-Until I tasted that it was French.
+I hadn’t slept in over 36 hours, though, so you can’t tell from the photo, but I’m happy it captured groggy me savoring my first taste of authentic French cuisine.

-I’m not kidding you, I had a flash back right then and there, to my freshman year of college.
-I was standing in the line with a senior friend at St. Louis Bread Company (Panera Bread for those of you outside of the Saint Louis Area) in a sterile, overdeveloped shopping plaza on the outskirts of Champaign, Illinois.
-My company was telling me that I seriously had to choose a combo that came with a baguette.
-And so, after recalling the image of the loaf I’d seen a million times on the aforementioned plastic French decor, I did.
+Flashback right then and there to my freshman year of college, in a sterile, overdeveloped shopping plaza in central Illinois.
+Standing in the line with my friend at Panera Bread, they were telling me I seriously had to choose a combo that came with a baguette.
+I recalled the loaf I’d seen a million images of in the aforementioned plastic French decor and asked for one with my order.
 When I bit into it, it was like trying to tear off a hunk of brick.
 With my teeth.
 I’m a small-town girl whose palette was developed on the local fare of establishments with the names, “Lu-Bob’s” and “Country Kitchen” and I would not eat it.
 BUT THIS WAS NOT A BRICK OR LU-BOB’S. I don’t have the narrative skill to tell you what it was I was experiencing except that to call it bread would be a crime against humanity.